-Within these bodies, and in accordance with the Code, the council has set additional criteria to set the time and amount of monies which will be invested in these bodies, as set out in the council's annual investment strategy.
+In accordance with the Code, the council has set additional criteria to set the time and amount of monies which will be invested in these bodies, as set out in the council's annual investment strategy.

 Non-specified investments

 Non-specified investments are any other type of investment (i.e. not defined as specified above).
 The council may only use the following non-specified investments: